Naked marriage in China

 Naked marriage in China (Chinese: 裸婚), sometimes called "bare marriage", is a form of marriage that is undertaken without the couple having first accumulated a solid financial foundation.
 Typically it does not include a wedding, a ring, a house, a car or a honeymoon.
 The practice contrasts with the traditional Chinese custom of parents helping to provide the assets for their children's marriages.
 Naked marriage has become increasingly prevalent in China and is popular among people born in the country after the 1980s.
 It is generally recognized as a frugal way for loving partners to marry under the enormous economic pressure China's younger generation is facing in the 21st century.

 Causes

 Social pressure

-In the aftermath of the financial crisis of 2007–2008, the popularity of naked culture soared in China.
+After the 2008 financial crisis, the popularity of naked culture soared in China.
 Because of the high cost of living and intense job competition, people born after the 1980s found it difficult to have a car, a house, or savings.
 Many of them have been forced to choose a naked marriage due to this harsh reality.
 Statistics have shown that, over 50% of the young people turning 30 cannot afford both a car and a house.
-The skyrocketing house prices make them feel powerless and frustrated.
-Therefore, they can do nothing but choose a naked marriage.
-On the other hand, the higher house prices squeeze the marriage in China.
-The house price plays an important role on the influence of marriage and fertility.
-The increasing house price leads to the lower marriage rate and cause the other serious social problems in China.
+Rapidly increasing house prices can make young people feel powerless and frustrated.
+In some cases, the only marriage option available to them is naked marriage.
+High house prices also reduce the overall marriage rates in China and consequent rates of fertility, as well as causing other serious social problems.